-Group legal coverage ends on your last day of active employment.
+Group Personal Excess Liability coverage ends 60 days after your last day of active employment or the end of the current policy year following your last active day of employment, whichever is sooner.
 Your coverage can also end when:

-- You stop paying applicable premiums or in any other way become ineligible to participate in the plan; - After you have been receiving long-term disability benefits for 24 months.
+- You stop paying applicable premiums or in any other way become ineligible to participate in the plan; or - After you have been receiving Long-Term Disability benefits for 24 months.